kristopolous/tw/back/README.md

  * posts - [ who, what, where, when, popularity, entry? ]
  * queries - [ who, what, where, when, success ]
  * users

+Probably mysql + redis, although elastic search is the new hotness (I don't think this is a valid application of it)

+Having expiry on entries seems to be a good idea ... mongo has this ... redis's methodology is key-wide.

+Also there's a question about the facet-ness of the search (see below) the issue is that redis may not have an obvious way to do this.

+There's the zset based method but that doesn't preference time - unless we want all the results which exist in the db to have an equal footing.

 Differentiation between user and vendor?